Somerford, Dorset: Origin of name

 Somerford was named after a ford over the River Mude which was only passable in summertime.
 Its approximate site is that of the current day Somerford Roundabout.

 Manor, grange, fishpond and farm

 Historically, Somerford was a manor extending from the east side of Christchurch Harbour in the west to Chewton in the east.
 It is first mentioned in a document dated AD 1140 which confirmed the grant of the estate to Christchurch Priory.
 The manor included the hamlets of Bure, Chewton, Street, Stanpit, Hoburne and Clive (Highcliffe).
 The manor formed the grange of the Priory and was also the residence of the Abbot.
 The medieval settlement of Somerford was probably situated close to the grange which was itself probably located approximately 250m south of the current day Somerford Roundabout.
 The 1st edition OS map shows a fishpond which may represent a medieval monastic feature.
-Somerford Grange and Somerford Farm were held separate from each other following the dissolution of Christchurch Priory and survived until 1935 when they were demolished to make way for the airfield.
+Somerford Grange and Somerford Farm were held separately from each other following the dissolution of Christchurch Priory and survived until 1935 when they were demolished to make way for the airfield.